sfera-labs/sfera-app-webapp/src/site/markdown/components/Button.md

 ### x

-Specifies the left position of the component in pixels, relative to its parent container (a page or a container component)
+Specifies the left position of the component in pixels, relative to its parent container (a page or a container component).
 <table class='attrTable table' style='width:auto'><tr><td><b>Type:</b></td><td>integer</td></tr></table>

 >**Example:**